bvhemanth/git-issues/README.md

 now the project is ready to see on `browser`

+"dafault list page with 25 records and increament of 25 when you react scroll end , if you click on any card it ll redirect to particular issue details page"

 # test cases

 by defaul it ll show list page with approproate testcases